MAPF-Competition/web_resource/landing_page.md

 🛠️ **Low barriers:** the competition provides starter code, supporting tools and documentation, to help you quickly develop and validate your solutions.

-📈 **Continuous feedback:** track your progress against the best in the world on our live leaderboard.
+📈 **Continuous feedback:** submit anytime and track your progress on our live leaderboard.

-📂 **Open source: submissions:**, top submissions, best solutions and all problem instances will be open-sourced, after the competition ends, which allows others to buld on your success and make further advancements.
+📂 **Open source:** top submissions, best solutions and all problem instances will be open-sourced after the competition ends.
+This allows others to buld on your success and make further advancements.

-Participating in the competition is a great way to showcase your skills against the best in the world; fame, glory and prizes are all up for grabs!
+Participating in the competition is a great way to showcase your skills against the best in the world; **fame, glory and prizes** are all up for grabs!
-You can also make a tangible impact in the research community: by contributing to the establishment of new benchmarks and the creation of new algorithmic baselines.
+You can also make a tangible impact in the **research community**, by contributing to the establishment of new benchmarks and the creation of new algorithmic baselines.
-Moreover, your involvement will help increase attention to this critical problem and contribute to the growth of our community.
+Moreover, your involvement will help raise awareness about an important problem area and help foster the growth of the community.

+Our robots need you, sign up today!

 <!--